Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Three semester hours of English Composition

-Admissions Statistics:RowanSOM’s most recent entering class had a science GPA of 3.6, a cumulative GPA of 3.67, and an average score of 506 on the MCAT.
-Their acceptance rate is approximately 3.9%.
+Admissions Statistics:RowanSOM’s most recent entering class had a median science GPA of 3.6, a median cumulative GPA of 3.67, and a median score of 506 on the MCAT.
+The acceptance rate is 8.2%.

 26. Sam Houston State University College of Osteopathic Medicine (SHSU)